joffrey-bion/seven-wonders/doc/decisions_history.md

 this support, so I might have to release from my own fork of the project, or create a new project based on JsonDoc.

 ## 2017-01-20 Frontend architecture refactoring
-:key: : Frontend
+*Victor — :key: Frontend*

-I based the frontend architecture on [mxstbr's](https://twitter.com/mxstbr) [react-boilerplate](https://github.com/mxstbr/react-boilerplate) (thanks Max!).
+I based the frontend architecture on [mxstbr](https://twitter.com/mxstbr)'s [react-boilerplate](https://github.com/mxstbr/react-boilerplate) (thanks Max!).
 The recommended structure for his boilerplate is to group files by features.
 As such, in a feature folder, you would find reducers, actions types and creators, selectors, sagas as well as containers.